On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Introduction

 In applied network analysis, a common {\it modus operandi} is to (i) gather basic measurements relevant to the interactions among elements in a system of interest, (ii) construct a network-based representation of that system, with nodes serving as elements and links indicating interactions between pairs of elements, and (iii) summarize the structure of the resulting network graph using a variety of numerical and visual tools.
 Key here is the point that the process of network analysis usually rests upon some collection of measurements of a more basic nature.
 For example, online social networks (e.g., Facebook) are based on the extraction and merging of lists of `friends' from millions of individual accounts.
 Similarly, biological networks (e.g., of gene regulatory relationships) are often based on notions of association (e.g., correlation, partial correlation, etc.) among experimental measurements of gene activity levels.
 Finally, maps of the logical Internet traditionally have been synthesized from the results of surveys in which paths along which information flows are learned through a large set of packet probes (e.g., traceroute).

-Importantly, while it is widely recognized that there is measurement error associated with these and other common types of network constructions, most network analyses in practice effectively proceed as if there were in fact no error.
-There are at least two possible reasons for this current state of affairs: (1) there is comparatively little in the way of formal probabilistic analyses characterizing the propagation of such error and of statistical methods accounting for such propagation, and (2) in many settings (arguably due in large part to (1)), much attention is given at the stages of measurement and network construction to trying to keep the rate of error `low' in declaring the presence and absence of links between nodes.
+Importantly, while it is widely recognized that there is measurement error associated with these and other common types of network constructions, most applied network analyses in practice effectively proceed as if there were in fact no error.
+There are at least two possible reasons for this current state of affairs: (1) there is comparatively little in the way of formal probabilistic analyses characterizing the propagation of such error and of statistical methods accounting for such propagation, and (2) in many settings (arguably due at least in part to (1)), much attention is given at the stages of measurement and network construction to trying to keep the rate of error `low' in declaring the presence and absence of links between nodes.

-Here we offer what is, to the best of our knowledge, the first formal and general treatment of the problem of propagation of error, in which we provide a framework in which to characterize the manner in which errors made in assigning links between nodes accumulate in the reporting of functions of the network as a whole.
+Here we offer a formal and general treatment of the problem of propagation of error, in which we provide a framework in which to characterize the manner in which errors made in assigning links between nodes accumulate in the reporting of certain functions of the network as a whole.
 We provide a probabilistic treatment, wherein our goal is to understand the nature of the distribution induced on the graph functions by that of the errors in the graph construction.

 More formally, we consider a setting wherein an underlying (undirected) network-graph $G$ possesses a network characteristic $\eta\left(G\right)$ of interest.
 While there are many types of functions $\eta(\cdot)$ used in practice to characterize networks (e.g., centralities, path-based metrics, output from methods of community detection, etc.) we restrict our attention here to the canonical problem of subgraph counting.
 That is, we are interested in the class of functions $\eta$ of the form